 Studio Business Basics

-- Have a website.
+Have a website.
 It's like having a business card in the 21st century.
-You must present a professional appearance and that's the first step.
+If you want to present a professional appearance, that's the first step.
 Having a website allows you to put things like your studio policy out for the world to see.
-People can see what your business entails before you waste your time trying to talk to them only to find out that they don't want to play by your rules.
+People can see how you run your business before you waste your valuable time trying to talk to them.
 This in and of itself will save you time and money.

 I like being able to do invoicing like this via email.
 Adding a personal note to each invoice helps make it both business-like and warm.
 These details are easy to accomplish with this program.